By iA Private Wealth, March 15, 2023

 It’s no secret the housing market in Canada has been overheating for years.
-As real estate prices continue to soar, many prospective first-time homebuyers are feeling squeezed out of the market.
+With real estate prices remaining stubbornly high, many prospective first-time homebuyers are feeling squeezed out of the market.

 What is the FHSA?

 The FHSA is a registered account for Canadians 18 years of age or older who have never owned a home or haven’t owned one in the past four calendar years.
 While the account is a bit of a misnomer since you technically don’t need to be a first-time homebuyer, nonetheless the FHSA allows eligible Canadians to contribute up to a lifetime limit of $40,000.

 The annual contribution limit is $8,000 and unused room can be carried forward to a future year.
 For example, if you contribute $3,000 in 2023 your limit for 2024 will be $13,000 instead of $8,000.

 The FHSA provides two notable tax benefits:

 Like most other registered accounts, you can hold a wide range of investments in your FHSA, from stocks and bonds to mutual funds, ETFs and more.
 Keep in mind, however, that your FHSA can only stay open for up to 15 years.
 If you invest in risky securities prone to dramatic price movements, you might not have enough time to recover from significant losses – especially if the securities decline sharply closer to the 15-year mark.
 The best course is to consult with an Investment Advisor for guidance on the investments that best suit your specific timeline and capacity for risk.

 If you don’t use your FHSA to buy a home within 15 years, you must close the account.
 You can move the assets to an RRSP or RRIF tax free or simply withdraw the funds, but in the latter case the amount will be fully taxable as income.